NFL picks this week, Vegas odds: 2026 divisional round expert predictions against the spread, parlay and props

 SportsLine's top NFL experts reveal their NFL picks, NFL predictions, NFL betting tips and NFL best bets for the divisional round 2026

-The 2026 NFL playoffs begin their second stage with the divisional round taking place this weekend.
-Saturday's matchups you can make NFL picks on are Bills vs. Broncos (-1.5) and Seahawks vs. 49ers (+7), while Sunday's contests are Patriots vs. Texans (+3) and Rams vs. Bears (+4.5).
-New England has won eight straight divisional round games, while San Fran has won seven in a row, which are the two longest streaks in NFL history.
-So, should the Pats and Niners heavily factor into your NFL bets, player props or as part of a winning NFL parlay?
+The 2026 NFL playoffs continue on Sunday with a pair of divisional round matchups to make NFL picks on.
+Sunday's contests are Patriots vs. Texans (+3.5) at 3 p.m.
+ET and Rams vs. Bears (+4.5) at 6:30 p.m.
+ET.
+New England has won eight straight divisional round games, which is the longest streak in NFL history.
+So, should the Pats heavily factor into your NFL bets, player props or as part of a winning NFL parlay?

-Meanwhile, Denver is just a 1.5-point favorite despite having a bye and being the top seed.
-With the Bills dominating the Broncos to the tune of a 31-7 victory in last year's Wild Card round, Denver has several things to motivate it for Sunday's contest.
-How should that impact your divisional round NFL predictions?
+Meanwhile, Chicago and Los Angeles both have six ATS defeats on the season, and each team has also failed to cover in two of its last three contests.
+When there is evidence to lean towards both sides with NFL predictions, consulting some NFL betting advice wouldn't be the worst idea.
 Before locking in any divisional round NFL picks or NFL prop bets, be sure to check out the divisional round NFL best bets and predictions from SportsLine's red-hot Vegas experts.

 SportsLine has more than 40 hand-picked Vegas experts who excel in multiple spots.
 The NFL, however, is a strength for the site as SportsLine currently has five total experts who are on NFL runs that have returned $1,000 or more for $100 players and one who has returned more than $1,500.
 Anybody following their NFL betting picks at sportsbooks and on betting sites could have seen strong returns.